snoonetIRC/website/content/rules/user.md

 + Available names may be freely registered with NickServ so long as they do not violate network policy.
 + There is a maximum of 5 grouped nicknames per account.
 Use [NickServ](/anope#NickServ)'s GROUP command as opposed to REGISTER.
 + Nickname squatting is not permitted.
 We ask that all registered or grouped names be put to use.
-+ Users may request ownership of their chosen nickname on Snoonet, but this is offered as a privilege and not a right.
-To request a specific nickname, please contact us in #help.
-Requests will be considered and discussed at the sole discretion of Snoonet staff.
-We may refuse to drop nicknames that violate Snoonet rules, are historically significant, are reserved for network purposes, or for any other reason.
-Nicknames must be inactive for at least 3 months before requested to be dropped.
 + Your nickname may not contain any racial slurs or bigotry.
 Names in violation of this are subject to being dropped and/or prohibited, with repeat offenders being banned.
 + Temporary/disposable email addresses are prohibited.
 Snoonet reserves the right to delete your registration if you register with a false/throwaway email address.
 + By default, nicknames have an insane expiration date.
-Upon request, single accounts with only 1 name and at least 1 year of inactivity may be dropped.
+Upon request in the [#help](https://webchat.snoonet.org/help) channel, single accounts with only 1 name and at least 1 year of inactivity may be dropped.
 Nicknames grouped (/NS GROUP) to any single account may be ungrouped/dropped after at least 6 months of inactivity.
 Requests for nicknames to be dropped will be subject to staff discretion.
+Requests for nicknames that violate Snoonet guidelines will be refused.

 ## Hostmasks